-Although the processing time is approximately one day, we recommend that you apply for the visa about 30 days before your intended date of entry to the country.
-This will prevent possible inconveniences and delays.
+- Although the processing time is approximately one day, we recommend that you apply for the visa about 30 days before your intended date of entry to the country.
+This will avoid possible inconveniences and delays.

-It is recommended that you apply for this document 2-14 days before you enter into Singapore.
+It is recommended that you apply for the Singapore visa from India 2-14 days before your date of arrival.
 The approval time for the SG Arrival Card is 24 hours, and it is valid for 14 days from the time it is approved.

 - A passport valid for at least six months from your date of entry to Singapore.